 The next factor which has to impact your design choices is the venue itself.
 Some are a blank slate, letting you put your own stamp on them with decorations and adornments as you see fit.
 Others have a very specific vibe, and so are better suited to a particular type of wedding aesthetic.

 Barn conversions are the best example of the latter.
 With a wedding in a rural setting where a traditional building has been transformed while still retaining its rustic charm, you won’t want to try and fight against this with an ultra-modern design.
+Embrace the venue’s rustic ambiance and consider adding subtle vintage touches like a vintage wedding car for hire to enhance the overall charm of the occasion.

 In short, don’t fight against the vibe of the venue, but work with it wherever possible, so that everything from the table cloths to the menu is in sync.